rutuja062000/Teamachine/README.md

 # Teamachine

 - Take a bowl.
-. add milk and water
+- add milk and water
+- boil its for 10 min